Last updated on July 8th, 2021 at 12:50 pm

-You can also get to Matera by train.
+If you aren’t driving and plan to land at Bari Airport, you can arrange a hassle-free one-way transfer from Bari Airport to Matera.
+You can also get to Matera by train from many places across Italy.
 The wisest option would be to get to Bari first as it is just a 1,5h train ride from there to Matera.
 Check out the Ferrovie Appulo Lucane website for more information regarding Matera’s train station departures and arrivals.

 Just a quick reminder here.
-With all vehicles forbidden within the Sassi area, brace yourselves for some uphill streets as well as a fair share of stone steps.
+Since all vehicles are forbidden within the Sassi area, brace yourselves for some uphill streets as well as a fair share of stone steps.

 To the outside world, Matera represents a rare case of an off-the-beaten-path destination in Italy.
 But for how long?
 Our guess is that this hidden gem status of Matera won’t last for long.
 So, wait no more.
 Start planning your Italian South dream trip and visit Matera before everyone else does.